Store Kamøya, Nordkapp

-Store Kamøya (Gáhpesuolu) is a small island in Nordkapp Municipality in Troms og Finnmark county, Norway.
+Store Kamøya (Gáhpesuolu) is a small island in Nordkapp Municipality in Finnmark county, Norway.
 It is located off the eastern coast of the large island of Magerøya where the Kamøyfjorden splits into the Duksfjorden and Skipsfjorden.
 It lies just to the southeast of the island of Lille Kamøya and to the east of the fishing village of Kamøyvær, helping to shelter the latter's harbour from the open sea.